Rose Madder (novel): Plot

 In 1985, police officer Norman Daniels brutally beats his wife Rosie while she is four months pregnant, resulting in a miscarriage.
-Rosie considers leaving Norman, but dismisses the idea because Norman specializes in finding missing persons.
-The short-tempered Norman has recently been accused of assaulting and raping a black woman named Wendy Yarrow, and the subsequent lawsuit and internal affairs investigation has made him even more volatile.
-Nine years later, Rosie still lives with and takes abuse from her husband.
-One day, she notices a drop of blood on their bedsheet and realizes that her continued life with Norman could eventually kill her.
-Taking Norman's credit card, Rosie departs on a bus to an unfamiliar city in the Midwest, with no clear plan of action.
-At the bus station, she meets a good-natured man named Peter Slowik, who guides her to a local women's shelter.
+Rosie considers leaving Norman, but dismisses the idea because Norman is a cop who specializes in finding missing persons and she has nowhere else to go as her family died in a car accident years earlier.
+The short-tempered Norman has recently been accused of raping a Black woman named Wendy Yarrow, and the subsequent lawsuit and internal affairs investigation has made him even more volatile.

+Nine years later, Rosie notices a drop of blood on the couple's bedsheet and realizes that, if she stays with Norman, he will eventually kill her.
+Taking his credit card, Rosie departs on a bus to an unfamiliar city in the Midwest, with no clear plan of action.
+Once there, she meets a good-natured man named Peter Slowik, who guides her to a local women's shelter.
 She quickly makes new friends, including the owner of the shelter, Anna Stevenson, who helps Rosie find a small apartment and a job as a hotel maid.
-A few weeks later, Rosie decides to pawn her engagement ring, but finds that the ring's "diamond" is fake.
-In the pawn shop, her attention is drawn to a painting which depicts a woman in a rose madder gown.
+A few weeks later, Rosie decides to pawn her engagement ring but finds that the ring's "diamond" is fake.
+In the pawnshop, her attention is drawn to a painting which depicts a woman in a rose madder gown.
 Fascinated, she trades her ring for the painting.